SmoothSpatula/SmoothSpatula-StatsIndicator/README.md

 # StatsIndicator
-Display some stats on the HUD
+Displays some stats on the HUD

 ---